Comprehensive and Effective Solutions for Dust Extraction...

 How Much Does a Dust Extraction System Cost?

-There are several types of dust extraction systems to choose from.
+There are several types of industrial dust extraction systems to choose from.
 The price of a system will depend on which one you choose, what you need to use it for and your industry.
 If you require mobile extraction, you can opt for a portable filtration unit.
 Extraction arms are the optimal fixed solution for capturing dust before it can be inhaled.
 Wet collectors offer an efficient way to dispose of obnoxious fumes and dust.
 To protect the surrounding work areas, you can install a bespoke dust extraction booth.

 Get in touch with us today to find out more about how we can offer you a bespoke, cost-effective solution for your dust extraction requirements.